Do you really need 115 degrees of hip rotation to do lotus pose?

 In order to move into a full lotus position, the body has to allow the necessary range of motion in both the hip joints and the knee joints.
 And how much range of motion is that?
 No one has reported thus far that they have actually measured the required joint angles necessary for lotus position in a lab, so we don’t actually know the answer to the question: what hip range of motion is needed to do full lotus?

 Normal range of motion in healthy adults, even in more mundane movements than full lotus position, is rarely studied (Soucie et al., 2011; Roaas and Andersson, 1982), particularly with respect to hip rotation (Kouyoumdjian et al., 2011).
 Contributors to Yoga Journal and Yoga International have suggested that 115 degrees of external rotation is necessary in the hip joints for lotus, if you don’t allow the knee joints to rotate at all.
-But, firstly I have not seen any research that has verified 115 degrees as the necessary external rotation in the hip for lotus, and secondly I question the idea that the knee joints shouldn’t rotate at all.
+But, firstly I have not seen any research that has verified 115 degrees as the necessary external rotation in the hip for lotus.
+Secondly I question the idea that the knee joints shouldn’t rotate at all.

 In addition, consider how the spine and pelvis respond to the position of lotus.
 Remember that hip joint movement is either created by the pelvis being fixed and the femur moving OR by the femur being fixed and the pelvis moving.
 If the pelvis tilts in a posterior direction, it is reducing the required external rotation.
 You’ll probably have to think about that one for a moment.